senzing-garage/knowledge-base/gists/air-gap-senzing-environment/README.md

 # air-gap-senzing-environment

-The following instructions show how to prepare a TGZ file for use with [senzing-enviroment](https://github.com/Senzing/senzing-environment) in an air-gapped environment.
+The following instructions show how to prepare a TGZ file containing [senzing-enviroment](https://github.com/Senzing/senzing-environment) and its dependencies.
+The TGZ file is used to add docker support to an existing Senzing project in an air-gapped environment.

-The method involves 3 steps:
+The instructions have 3 major steps:

 1. On a non-air-gapped system, create a TGZ file.
 1. Transfer the TGZ file from the non-air-gapped system to the air-gapped system.
-1. Use the TGZ file on the air-gapped file to populate a docker repository, (optionally) populate a docker registry, and run a program to add Docker support to a Senzing project.
+1. On the air-gapped system, use the TGZ file to populate a docker repository, (optionally) populate a docker registry, and run a program to add Docker support to a Senzing project.